RTGS-Lab/rtgs-lab-tools/src/rtgs_lab_tools/device_monitoring/README.md

 ## Known Bugs

 - **--node-ids flag**: Currently not working - all nodes are monitored regardless of this parameter
+- **Missing node error**: Node is marked as missing in report but it is sending data to grafana.
+Maybe if it sends data packets but no diagnostic packets it gets marked as missing? (reference report on 08/18/2025 node: PepsiCo_001)

 ## Planned Future Improvements